 With years of training and experience in our hands, we use our palpation skills to balance muscles, joints, fascia and supporting connective tissue.
 Techniques we use include muscle release techniques, myofascial balancing, positional realignment, joint articulation and joint manipulation.
 We compliment the treatment with postural correction advice and targeted strengthening and stretching exercises: the tools for more lasting benefit to keep you on track.

-Often people feel benefit from treatment after the first or second consult.
-Treatment results build with each treatment and as your body gets more accustomed to the treatment.
+You can often feel benefit from treatment after the first or second consult.
+Treatment results build with each appointment and as your body gets more accustomed to the treatment.
 Some people experience mild soreness for a day or two after treatment, similar to post-exercise soreness.
 If this persists make sure you tell us.
 We may need to modify our approach with your body.

 Do you need a referral?

 You don’t need a referral from a GP unless your under a Chronic Management Plan or Veteran Affairs.
 Some patients with chronic conditions may be eligible for a Chronic Management Plan (CMP) through Medicare.
 This requires a specific referral from your GP.
 A CMP provides a partial rebate for the cost of up to 5 treatments annually.
 Please arrange this or a Veteran Affairs referral with your GP prior to treatment.

 Book online at your convenience using the link on our home page or phone us at Coastal Osteopathy on